cptangry/paragoz/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/cptangry/paragoz.
+Bug reports and pull requests are welcome on GitHub at https://github.com/cptanry/paragoz.
+Your questions are welcome at: caglar.gokhan@gmail.com

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).